ammarahm-ed/react-native-admob-native-ads/README.md

     yarn add react-native-admob-native-ads

+Also install the following packages:

+  `yarn add react-native-gesture-handler`

+and

+  `yarn add react-native-vector-icons`

+Don't forget to setup [react-native-vector-icons ](https://github.com/oblador/react-native-vector-icons) as the guide states for iOS & Android

 ### iOS Setup

 Follow the guide to add [Google Mobile Ads SDK](https://developers.google.com/admob/ios/quick-start#import_the_mobile_ads_sdk) to your Xcode project.
 Also don't forget to update your info.plist file to add AppID.